Luciano Civelli: Knee injury

-Civelli suffered a serious knee injury on 17 March 2009 in a league game against Burnley at Portman Road, which ruled him out for the remainder of the 2008/09 season, due to torn and ruptured knee ligaments.
+Civelli suffered a serious knee injury on 17 March 2009 in a league game against Burnley at Portman Road, which ruled him out for the remainder of the 2008–09 season, due to torn and ruptured knee ligaments.
 Scans later revealed that the injury was very serious, and that Civelli would require surgery on two separate occasions.
 Firstly, Civelli underwent exploratory surgery to further determine the extent of the injury.
-On 27 March 2009 Civelli underwent surgery to repair the damaged ligaments in his knee.
+On 27 March 2009, Civelli underwent surgery to repair the damaged ligaments in his knee.
 The surgery was a success, but would rule him out until early 2010.

-On 7 September 2009, Civelli admitted that his rehabilitation from the injury was going very well, and that he was at the stage of doing running and swimming with the club's fitness coach to build up strength in the knee.
+On 7 September 2009, Civelli said that his rehabilitation from the injury was going very well, and that he was at the stage of doing running and swimming with the club's fitness coach to build up strength in the knee.
 Civelli also stated that his expectation was to be back playing first team football before Christmas.

 However, on 15 December 2009 Civelli suffered a setback in his recovery from the injury, with Ipswich manager, Roy Keane stating that Civelli would not be back before the end of January at the very earliest.
-In January 2010 Keane confirmed that it is likely that Civelli would not be fit to play until the 2010/2011 season due to the severity of his injury and the setbacks that he has experienced.
+In January 2010 Keane confirmed that it is likely that Civelli would not be fit to play until the 2010–11 season due to the severity of his injury and the setbacks that he has experienced.
 Civelli was allowed home to Argentina for two months to continue his recovery.